The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

-The Warsaw Metro is the rapid transit system of Poland's capital city Warsaw.
-It currently has a 22.6km-long single Metro Line 1 running north-south from the southern terminus at Kabaty to Młociny in north.
-It has 21 stations on the route and is operated by the state owned Metro Warszawskie.
+The Warsaw Metro is the rapid transit system of Poland’s capital city Warsaw.
+It currently has two metro lines, Metro Line 1 and Metro Line 2.

 The first section of Metro Line 1 opened in April 1995.
 It was an 11.5km-long underground rail line between Kabaty and Politechnika.
 It was extended further north towards Dworzec Gdański in 2003, to Plac Wilsona in 2005, to Marymont in 2006, and to Słodowiec and Młociny in 2008.

 The city has a population of nearly 2m, whereas Metro Line 1 is capable of transporting just 28,000 passengers a day.
 It is also not linked to many of the important locations on the east-west corridor.
 This has resulted in traffic congestion and heavy carbon emissions due to the large number of vehicles travelling in the east-west direction.
 In order to address the problem, the city approved its much awaited Metro Line 2 in 2008.